JetBrains/Qodana/topics/native-mode.md

 In specific cases, you have to deal with private packages or run %instance% on the operating systems that provide incomplete support for Docker.

-To overcome this, %instance% supports native mode for all linters except %dotnet-co% and %clang%.
+To overcome this, %instance% supports native mode for the %jvm%, %jvm-co%, %php%, %js%, and %dotnet% linters.
 You can run native mode on Linux, macOS, and Microsoft Windows.

 In this case, %instance% reuses its execution environment, which lets you execute %instance% in exactly the same